Creating Exchange backup jobs

-To back up all mailboxes from your Exchange server, simply select the Back up all existing and future mailboxes except the ones from the list below option and don't add any mailboxes to the list (Fig. 10.).
-The number of mailboxes that will be backed up is shown below the table.
+To back up all mailboxes from your Exchange server, simply select the Back up all existing and future mailboxes except the ones from the list below option and don't add any mailboxes to the list (Fig. 11.).
+The number of mailboxes that will be backed up is shown below the table (this number does not include archive mailboxes).

 Select which SharePoint site mailboxes you want to back up.
 Just like in the case of regular mailboxes, there are two options available:

 - Back up site mailboxes from the list below

 - Back up all existing and future site mailboxes except the ones from the list below

 This step is very similar to the previous step of the Exchange backup job wizard, so for more information on how to select specific site mailboxes refer to the Mailboxes section above.